Children with Additional Needs

 These are all available from either the school website or by contacting the school directly.

-Furthermore, we are launching the new ‘Relationships (and sex) Education and Health Education Curriculum’ that educates children in equality for all, challenging stereotypes and preparing the children for a rapidly changing world.
+Furthermore, we have embedded the new ‘Relationships (and sex) Education and Health Education Curriculum’ that educates children in equality for all, challenging stereotypes and preparing the children for a rapidly changing world.
 Our curriculum is topic based (see website) which allows for diverse and challenging discussions and positive outcomes for our children.
 We also celebrate diversity through actions such as Multifaith week, Black History Month, NSPCC assemblies and workshops.
 Also, classes have country names so they can be researched and the diversity of the cultures celebrated.

 Much time, care and resources are put into the identification of children with additional needs, along with the planning, implementation and assessment of individual support plans and impact of intervention/catch-up programmes.
 Our goal always is to diminish the difference by helping underachievers to catch up with their peers and reach age-related expectations, whether this is in core subjects, foundation subjects or their personal, social and emotional development.
 Children with additional needs are treated with equal respect and valued by all members of the school community.
 We use hard and soft data to support these wonderful children.
 Interventions are then put in place including class teacher support, TA support, nurture groups, support within the cluster of PEGS, specific and targeted curricular and extra-curricular activities.